TheKicker/Live-Reload-Server/README.md

 4. **Follow the prompts to select your project folder and start live reloading!**

-Get started with LiveReloadServer and enhance your local development workflow today!
+Get started with Live-Reload-Server and enhance your local development workflow today!